Deep Vein Thrombosis

 Everyone has different signs and signals that point to deep vein thrombosis.
 However, here are some common signs:

-• Discomfort, heaviness, pain, aching, throbbing, in your legs or arms
+• Discomfort, heaviness, pain, aching, or throbbing, in your legs or arms

 • Pain or soreness in walking